jacoberick/seeker/README.md

 # Seeker

-Retrieve a specified NFTs (Non-Fungible-Token) data from the OpenSea API with Seeker!
+Retrieve a specified NFT (Non-Fungible-Token) asset from the OpenSea API with Seeker!

 ## **How to Use**